Home> Conowingo Dam Md. Photography

 Conowingo Dam Md.
 Photography

-On many occasions you will hear photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
+On many occasions, you will hear photographers yell things such as “incoming” to let the other photographer know an eagle is about to approach.
 The eagles circle around looking down at the waters spotting their fish.
 When an eagle dives they hang their claws down, swoop down and stretch their claws out and grab a fish.
-After this the actions starts.
+After this, the action starts.
 All of the other birds in the area will try to steal the fish from the eagle.
 Sometimes you will even see 2 birds attached to one fish and swing around in a battle for the meal.

-Click one image and scroll to see the full screen slide show.
+Click on image and scroll to see the full-screen slideshow.